 Why a $15 Minimum Wage Won't Work: What You Need to Know

-If an employee does not bring in more revenue than they are paid, then they are useless to the company.
+If the work of an employee doesn't result in more revenue than their company pays them, then they are generating a loss to the company.
 The boss hired them as an investment, and that investment needs to be profitable.

 Many People Don't Realize Why They're Hired

 When I ask people what the purpose of their job is, they usually answer, "To support my family."

 They either misunderstand the question. or they don't know why companies hire people.

 It should be no surprise that it's to benefit the employer.
 Their emphasis is always on increasing their revenues.